tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Finished:
 : A MAC (Message Authentication Code) over the entire handshake.
-  This message provides key confirmation, binds the endpoint's identity to the exchanged keys, and in PSK mode also authenticates the handshake. \[{{finished}}] {:br }
+  This message provides key confirmation for the shared secrets established in the handshake {{FGSW16}}, binds the endpoint's identity to the exchanged keys, and in PSK mode also authenticates the handshake. \[{{finished}}] {:br }